wukrit/slack-app-template/README.md

 docker compose up
 ```

-Now, when you visit `https://<your_ngrok_subdomain_here>.ngrok.io`, traffic will be routed to your locally running instance of this application.
+Now, when you visit `https://<your_ngrok_subdomain_here>.ngrok.io`, or when slack sends requests to it, the traffic will be routed to your locally running instance of this application.

 ## Testing end to end

-In addition to the configuration values, you will have been invited to a slack workspace.
-A bot has been configured in that workspace, which you will be writing the backend for.
+Ok!
+Let's test the slack bot.
+In slack, go to the workspace you were invited to for this challenge.

 The bot is configured with a shortcut, `/donut`.
 Try typing that into a channel that you & the bot are both in.
 It should send you a message, which is the result of the boilerplate code already present in this repo, at the `/interactions` endpoint.
 You should also see log output of the json received from slack on your local machine.